 Cushendun Caves, the Shadow Baby

 We drove the Land Rover along the sea past impossible green hills and hammering waves that turned white over rugged rocks.
 I remembered this kind of Ireland from earlier in the year when I made my journey along the Wild Atlantic Way.
 The Antrim Coast is so peaceful and picturesque it hurts.
 I couldn’t tell you how far we drove.
 I was lost in the landscape.
-Before I knew it we were parking and had arrived to our next Game of Thrones film location, the Cushendun Caves.
+Before I knew it we were parking and had arrived at our next Game of Thrones film location, the Cushendun Caves.

 I eagerly jumped out of the Land Rover.
 I still couldn’t tell where we were but I could see it was beautiful.
 As I made my way around a boulder I remembered what Richard Madden (Robb Stark King of the North) told me at the 2014 Tampa Bay Comic Con.
 He spoke very highly of the Antrim Coast and its beauty.
 He said on a clear day he could see Scotland, his home.
 I looked out past the boulder and sure enough to my left was the ocean, angry as ever, with an emerald-green Scottish horizon.
 To my right a massive rock face covered in hair-like grass and before me, a long gravel walkway leading into two large caves.